Gabrieliess/ToDoManagerApp/README.md

 - deleting Tasks if not needed anymore
 - thats all (what more did you expected)

->This project was created for learning purpouses mainly, don't expect much we all started somewhere
+>This project was created for learning purpouses mainly, a lot of bugs and loose ends